 Brushing your teeth is not just for a whiter smile and fresher breath, it’s important for your overall health.

 What Is the Right Way to Brush?

 The correct way to brush takes at least two minutes — that’s right, 120 seconds!
 Most adults do not come close to brushing that long.
 To get a feel for the time involved, try using a stopwatch.
-To properly brush your teeth, use short, gentle strokes, paying extra attention to the gumline, hard-to-reach back teeth and areas around filling, crowns or other restoration.
+To properly brush your teeth, use short, gentle strokes, paying extra attention to the gum line, hard-to-reach back teeth and areas around the filling, crowns or other restoration.
 Concentrate on thoroughly cleaning each section as follows:

 - Clean the outer surfaces of your upper teeth, then your lower teeth